 narrow-to-region command, but oh no!
 This actually narrows all three of the editor windows at once, when I only wanted to narrow one…

 This is where indirect buffers come in.
 From the docs:

 “An indirect buffer shares the text of some other buffer, which is called the base buffer of the indirect buffer.
 In some ways it is a buffer analogue of a symbolic link between files.”

-Put simply, by turning each pane into an indirect buffer, we will be able to narrow them separately!
-All we need to do is run
+By turning each window view into an indirect buffer, we will be able to narrow them separately, all we need to do is run

-clone-indirect-buffer on each pane to create an indirect buffer from this file.
-From here we can use the
+clone-indirect-buffer on each window to create an indirect buffer from the underlying buffer.
+Then we can use the

-narrow-to-region command again, only this time each pane will remain separated as intended.
-Once the panes are narrowed they can each have their own major-mode set as well, in order to take advantage of things like less-css-mode and js2-mode without any distraction.
+narrow-to-region command again, only this time each window will remain separated as intended.
+Once the panes are narrowed they can each have their own major-mode set too.
 When done you can simply kill the buffer like you would with a regular file.